 Seiko is one of the most popular Japanese brands of all time.

-The Seiko 5 Automatic is the perfect choice for campers and other outdoors lovers due to its automatic movement, simple dial, and unique aesthetic.
+The Seiko 5 watch is the perfect choice for campers and other outdoors lovers due to its automatic movement, simple dial, and unique aesthetic.
 That being said, you shouldn’t put this piece on the shelf for your daily errands and nights out.
 The reason is that the Seiko 5 has a versatile look that holds up just about anywhere.

 Casio Multi-Function Chronograph